Bambleweeny57/AY-ZONIC-Core/README.md

-# AY-ZONIC-CORE Rev2.0
+# 🔊AY-ZONIC-Core

-AY-ZONIC-CORE is a modular PSG interface designed for the ZX81, supporting both ZON-X and ZON-X-81 compatibility via simplified A4-only decode logic.
+AY-ZONIC-Core is a modular PSG interface designed for the ZX81, supporting both ZON-X and ZON-X-81 compatibility via simplified A4-only decode logic.
 Rev2.0 introduces gate economy, contributor-friendly schematic clarity, and expansion-ready I/O via AY-3-8912 Port A.

 > **This project continues from [JonZON-X](https://github.com/Bambleweeny57/JonZON-X), which was closed at Rev1.4** after timing issues were discovered in demo playback.
-AY-ZONIC-CORE retains the same A4-based decode logic but drops A5 and A6, simplifying the design to single PSG support and saving a gate.
+AY-ZONIC-Core retains the same A4-based decode logic but drops A5 and A6 simplifying the design to single PSG support and saving a gate.

 ## 🔧 Features